AdrianR3/TicTacToeGame/README.md

-# TicTacToeGame
+# CLI Tic Tac Toe

-A full Java Implementation of the Tic Tac Toe game.
+A full Java implementation of the Tic Tac Toe game, playable in the command line.

 Supports matching any combination of a manual player, a random player, and minimax.